beny23/myblog/content/posts/making_software_quickly.md

 * The Build and Deploy team have provided the infrastructure and DSL to allow me to define my build pipeline in a matter of minutes.
 * The Telemetry team allow me to view logs and metrics.
-I don't need to know that in the background there’s a complex telemetry infrastructure that ingests logs via Redis and Logstash and then makes it available to ElasticSearch/Kibana.
+I don't need to know that in the background there's a complex telemetry infrastructure that ingests logs via Redis and Logstash and then makes it available to ElasticSearch/Kibana.
 All I have to know is that I get a dashboard that gives me all the requests and errors (and downstream calls...)
 * The Infrastructure team look after all the infrastructure (load balancers, proxies, security groups, databases)